20 Things To Do With Your Baby Before They Turn 1 - Baby Chick

 1. Soak Up the Snuggles

-I know this one may seem obvious, but so much emphasis is placed on establishing a routine and developing sleep/wake windows for babies before they turn one.
-It’s important to soak in all the delicious snuggle time you can before your baby graduates to walking and running out of reach.
+I know this one may seem obvious, but so much emphasis is placed on establishing a routine and developing sleep and wake windows for babies before they turn one.
+It’s important to soak in all the cuddles you can before your baby graduates to walking and running out of reach.
 Sometimes my son falls asleep on me while I’m rocking him, and my initial reaction is to transition him into his crib to maximize my productivity.
 Instead, I’ll sometimes indulge in a contact nap.
-I enjoy feeling his little chest rise and fall in sync with mine.
-It melts the stress away, if only for a few minutes.

-2. Celebrate Milestones with Snapshots
+2. Celebrate Milestones With Photos

 Cropped shot of a young woman taking a selfie with her baby girl

-New moms know there’s no such thing as too many pictures of your little one.
-While you may have already had to upgrade your phone storage to accommodate the absurd number of photos you snap weekly (or daily), try to remember to snap pictures of milestones.
+New moms know there’s no such thing as too many pictures of their little one.
+While you may have already had to upgrade your phone storage to accommodate the absurd number of photos you snap each week (or even daily), try to remember to capture milestones.
 It sounds simple, but you’ll be amazed by how each “month” marker passes you by before your baby turns one.
 Sometimes, weeks would lapse before I’d remember to grab a photo of my son to track his growth.
-Set a reminder on your phone or make a checklist of important dates, holidays, or special events like their first smile, first laugh, or first crawl so you can be sure to capture these sweet memories.

 3. Write Letters to Your Baby

 I’m still working on being consistent with this suggestion, but it’s such a lovely concept.
 Create a timeless keepsake for your little one by writing to them and expressing your thoughts, hopes, wishes, and feelings during this epic first year.
-You can aim to jot your ideas down even once a month and tuck the notes into a special folder or a digital file (you can even write emails to them and create their own email address) you can share later when they ask about their childhood.
-The day-to-day grind can feel like a blur, especially in those first few “survival mode” months postpartum, so it’s an excellent way to reflect once life calms down in a few years for you, too.
+You can aim to jot down your ideas even once a month and tuck the notes into a special folder or a digital file (you can even write emails to them and create their own email address), which you can share later when they ask about their childhood.

 4. Introduce Your Baby to Music